 Expenses for the Network are shown under the category of Educational Broadcasting and are classified as Personal Services, Pension Expense, Other Operating, and Depreciation.
-Personal Service costs were approximately \$8.6 million (41%).
-Pension expense costs were approximately \$60,000 (0.003%) Other operating costs totaled approximately \$10.7 million (51%).
-Depreciation expense totaled approximately \$1.7 million (8%).
-The Statement of Activities reflects an increase in net position for the current fiscal year of approximately \$458,000.
+Personal Service costs were approximately \$9.4 million (42%).
+Pension expense costs were approximately \$298,000 (2%).
+Other operating costs totaled approximately \$10.9 million (48%).
+Depreciation expense totaled approximately \$1.9 million (8%).
+The Statement of Activities reflects a decrease in net position for the current fiscal year of approximately \$1.2 million.

-Total expenses increased approximately 0.9% over the previous fiscal year.
-Personal services increased by approximately \$97,000 thousand (1.1%).
-Personal service increases can be attributed to increases in terminal leave, hiring of temporary personnel, and filling vacancies.
-Other operating expenses increased approximately \$372,000 (3.6%) due to the Network not receiving a credit on PBS dues in FY 2016.
-A credit of over \$300,000 was given for Public Broadcasting Service ("PBS") dues for FY 2015 for adjustments related to FY 2014 NFFS (non-federal financial support) reporting.
-Depreciation expense also decreased approximately \$78,000.
+Total expenses increased approximately 7.1% over the previous fiscal year.
+Personal services increased by approximately \$755,000 (8.7%).
+Personal service increases can be attributed to increases in terminal leave, hiring of temporary personnel, and filling vacancies due to the takeover of tower operations for the entire State that occurred in FY2017.
+Other operating expenses increased approximately \$229,000 (2%).
+Depreciation expense also increased approximately \$265,000 due to the purchasing of capital equipment.

-The Network's net position increased approximately \$458,000 from the previous fiscal year as previously mentioned, largely driven by the fact that the Network received a Capital Reserve Fund Appropriation of \$1,000,000 for FY 2015-16.
+The Network's net position decreased approximately \$1.2 million from the previous fiscal year as previously mentioned, largely driven by the fact that expenses increased due to the takeover of tower operations in the state.